kaustavb12/rexray-plugin-installer/README.md

 3. If specific version is provided `--version 0.11.4`, the script installs plug-in using that specific tag to nodes.
 If plug-in is already installed, script checks the tag of the installed plug-in.
 If the installed tag does not match the provided tag (including installed tag being `latest`), then the plug-in is updated using the provided tag.

 4. If force update option `--update` is used, the script updates plug-in already installed irrespective of the installed tag and provided tag.
 If plug-in is not already installed, then it is installed with appropriate tag.
-This is useful if any driver options needs to be updated without changing the version tag.
+This is useful if any driver options need to be updated without changing the version tag.

-**NOTE:** *To update an already installed plug-in, the plug-in is first removed and then re-installed with appropriate tag.*
+**NOTE:** *To update an already installed plug-in, the plug-in is first removed and then re-installed with appropriate tag and options.*